Native Plant Nursery

 Eligibility

-- Applicants must be a nonprofit organization or public agency
+• Applicants must be a nonprofit organization, public agency, or educational institution

-- Project must be on public land or land owned by a nonprofit in the Delaware Valley
+• Project must be on public land, land owned by a nonprofit, or land owned by an education institution in the Delaware Valley (see map on page 7).

-- Applicants must be able to pick up plants from the Preserve and participate in native plant orientation and training as necessary
+• Applicants must be able to pick up plants from the Preserve by the deadlines listed below

-- Applicants must have ability to maintain planting area for a minimum of three years
+• Applicants must have the ability to maintain the planting area for a minimum of three years

 Evaluation Criteria

-- How well the project meets the goals of the Plant Grants Program
+• How well the project meets the goals of the program

-- Availability of plants from the Preserve's nursery and suitability for project conditions
+• Availability of plants from the Preserve’s nursery

 Grantee Requirements

-Grantees must sign a grant agreement with the Preserve agreeing to certain conditions, including the maintenance of the project area after completion, commitment to installing a project sign (included with grant), educating the public on the nature of the project and submitting a final report with photographs.
+Grantees must sign a grant agreement with the Preserve agreeing to certain conditions, including the maintenance of the project area after completion, willingness to install a project sign (provided by the Preserve), educating the public on the nature of the project, and submitting a report on the project with before and after photographs.